 The more features you want, the larger budget you need.
 Do you need a large sensor with great low-light capabilities?
 Is bracketing important to you?
-Do you need to shoot video?
+Do you need to shoot a video?

-The basics you need from a camera are interchangeable lenses, a way to trigger external lights and the ability to manually control aperture, ISO and shutter speed.
+The basics you need from a camera are interchangeable lenses, a way to trigger external lights, and the ability to manually control aperture, ISO, and shutter speed.
 You can get that without spending a lot of money.